dvens/real-time-web/readme.md

 > Pros

 * The datasets are updated every 500ms.
-* The dataset gives real time data of a match.
+* The dataset gives real time data of a match (Live data is disabled 30-04-16 because of ghosting).
 * The dataset shows the spells being used in match.
 * The dataset shows the different players in match with their champions and runes (runes being showed helps the enemy team to adept).
 * The dataset returns masteries being used by each player.